 Lawn can be of:

 Lawn fabric is used in the following sector:

-Some of our cotton fabrics use organic cotton, such as our Cloud 9 fabrics, and some of the cottons are unbleached meaning that no chemicals have been used.
+Some of our cotton fabrics use organic cotton, such as our Cloud 9 fabrics, and some of the cottons is unbleached meaning that no chemicals have been used.

-Medium-Weight Cotton are plain-woven and characteristically heavier than cotton lawns making them perfect for sewing structured shirts, tops, and shift dresses.
+Medium-Weight Cotton is plain-woven and characteristically heavier than cotton lawns making them perfect for sewing structured shirts, tops, and shift dresses.

 Pima Cotton is used by Art Gallery Fabrics, this fabric uses a luxury fine cotton resulting in lighter weight fabric.

 Cotton Lawn is a plain weave textile made from cotton.
 It is designed using high thread count yarns which results in it’s silky and untextured feel.
 It is a lightweight fabric and it can be slightly transparent.
 It is perfect for sewing dresses, skirts, trousers, and tops for the warmer weather.